Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Texas Laws on Eviction

-Texas landlords can evict their tenant for violating the terms of the lease/ rental agreement.
-Common violations in Texas include:
+Landlords can evict their resident for violating the terms of the rental agreement.
+Common violations include:

-• Not moving after the lease term has ended
+• Not moving after the term has ended.

-When evicting a tenant , property owners must follow the state's legal eviction process.
-The eviction must not, for instance, be based on discriminatory or retaliatory reasons.
+When evicting a tenant , property owners must follow the state's legal eviction process and ensure they meet all notice and filing requirements.
+The eviction must not be based on discriminatory or retaliatory reasons.
+Depending on the situation, both landlords and residents may wish to seek assistance from an attorney or review available legal resources to better understand their rights and protections.

-What’s more, you, as the landlord, must not use “self-help” tactics, such as locking your tenant out or removing their personal belongings from the property.
-These are illegal eviction tactics.
+Additionally, landlords must not use “self-help” tactics, such as locking a resident out of the property or removing their personal belongings.
+These actions are illegal eviction practices and may result in legal consequences.

-As a landlord in Texas, you must understand all aspects of rental law including security deposit law, squatter's rights, and leasing laws to protect you and your tenants.
-These laws are subject to change therefore you must stay up-to-date on them.
+You must understand all aspects of rental law, including security deposit law, squatter's rights, and leasing, to protect you and your resident.

-If you require Texas law help, or would like assistance managing your properties, such as collecting rent payments or conducting tenant screening, contact the experts at Rollingwood Management Inc. today!
+If you would like assistance managing your properties, such as collecting rent payments or conducting tenant screening, contact the experts at Rollingwood Management Inc. today!

 Next Post Previous Post